ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

         return articlesResponse.json.articles;
       });
   }
+  // below here are next methods o the PublishingApp
 ```
 Above you see the asynchronous function called _fetch.
 This is special syntax which allows you to use await keyword like we do at ***let articlesLength = await falcorModel*** and ***let articles = await falcorModel***.